EsraaNasr92/React-Portfolio/README.md

-# Frontend Mentor - Huddle landing page with curved sections solution
+# Frontend Mentor - Portfolio solution

 This is a personal portfolio website built using React.
 The portfolio showcases various projects and skills, providing an interactive and visually appealing interface for visitors to learn more about your work and experience.